sherlock-audit/2022-09-notional-judging/020-H/1-report.md

 3. The liquidator does not already have a position in the vault whose maturity is different from the one of the unhealthy account.

 ## Impact
-A vault account can force _any_ address to liquidate an unhealthy vault account so long as the above conditions are met, even if the liquidation would be unprofitable for the liquidator.
+A vault can force _any_ address to liquidate an unhealthy vault account so long as the above conditions are met, even if the liquidation would be unprofitable for the liquidator.

 ## Code Snippet
 PoC (add to `tests/stateful/vaults/test_vault_deleverage.py`):